DenaJGibbon/Vietnam-Gunshots/README.md

-Gunshot Detection with AlexNet and VGG19
+Gunshot Detection with AlexNet and VGG19 using ‘torch for R’
 ================

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Gunshot Detection with AlexNet

 This repository contains code for training and evaluating a gunshot detection model using the AlexNet and VGG19 convolutional neural network